 After looking at our tutors’ ratings and performance, we chose Jessica Nguyen to be our Tutor of the Month!
 Jessica is an awesome member of the Acakid team who has been tutoring with us for four years.
 She is a recent VCU graduate with a B.S. in biomedical engineering and minors in mathematics and chemistry!

-We asked Jessica seven questions to get to know her better as a tutor:
+We interviewed Jessica to learn more about her as a tutor: